C Program Compilation Process - Source to Binary

 }

-As we know there are two source files, and we’ll have to generate separate object files, which will be linked by the linker later to provide us an executable object file.
+Since we have two source files, we need to generate separate object files, which will be linked by the linker to create a final executable object file.
+We can achieve this by executing the following commands:

 $ gcc -c cprogram.c